What do you think is the weakest link when it comes to the company’s cybersecurity?

 What Are Cyberattacks?

 In raising cybersecurity awareness, it’s crucial to train your employees on different types of cyberattacks – social engineering attacks, phishing scams or malware attacks, to name just a few.
 These days, hackers are using more and more advanced methods of obtaining sensitive data; for instance, they use artificial intelligence (AI) that exposes the gaps in cybersecurity of a company operating in the cloud.
+Without the right software and practices in place, it is easy for hackers to get into your systems and intrude on your private data and documents.

 First, your employees need to know and understand the possible attacks and how they are performed, as well as the basic IT security concepts.
 It doesn’t have to be advanced knowledge; implement the basics, and you’ll see that an aware team is a better team.